Log and Timberframe Homes, Design, Plans, Packages, Kits and Prices

 We bring the Wooden Dream Homes product to the North Georgia and Southeast area because we believe that they balance genuine quality with affordable log home and timber frame prices.
 So whether you’re building a cabin in Tennessee, vacation log home in North Carolina or a weekend log cabin in North Georgia, Wooden Dream Homes is the log home and timber frame company you can trust.

-We hope you will contact us at 706-273-8186, or email us at email@example.com or so we can discuss the many areas that set us apart from other log home companies.
+We hope you will contact us at 706-273-8186, or email us at firstname.lastname@example.org or email@example.com so we can discuss the many areas that set us apart from other log home companies.
 We welcome you to tour our model or participant in one of our events.
 Ellijay is a just a short one hour drive North of Atlanta, GA.

 Wooden Dream Homes offers many different log home plans in various sizes and styles, from the traditional look to the more modern feel.
 If you find something you like, but want a few changes, no problem.
 All of our plans can easily be changed to suit your needs.
 We have a licensed architect on staff, so you are assured of quality design.